I See Your Smile: Critical reception

 AllMusic editor Jason Birchmeier described "I See Your Smile" as a "beautiful" song.
 Maryann Scheufele from AXS wrote, "A love song favorite like a great car is remembered.
 From this 1992 song comes the idea that love and taking chances combine to bring success.
 Gloria closes her eyes to see the smile of the one she loves and sings about that light in her life.
 When Gloria sings "I love you" you know she had the support of love when she took a chance."
-Larry Flick from Billboard stated that "her recognizable alto adds color to a soft and romantic tune, co-penned by protégé Jon Secada.
-Far more top-40-friendly than the previous "Always Tomorrow"."
+Larry Flick from Billboard magazine stated that "her recognizable alto adds color to a soft and romantic tune, co-penned by protégé Jon Secada.
+Far more top-40-friendly than the previous 'Always Tomorrow'."

 Randy Clark from Cash Box said that "this light, tenderized love ballad should garner decent Adult Contemporary rotation even without the big ballad payoff associated with other slower Estefan hits".
 Dave Sholin from the Gavin Report commented, "Much more than just an instantly identifiable voice, Gloria's delivery cuts to the soul and meaning of the lyric, in this case written by Jon Secada and his pal Miguel Morejon.
 Sweetness and sincerity expressed in song."
-Alan Jones from Music Week rated it three out of five.
-He wrote that it is "immaculately done, but almost wholly lacking in spark".
+Alan Jones from Music Week rated it three out of five, writing that the song is "immaculately done, but almost wholly lacking in spark".